Skip to:

 1. Introduction/Narrative - Information contained in this section of the proposal should provide background information and significance of the proposed research.

-• Description of project performance sites - List facilities that may be used outside of the Cooperative Institute where research will take place that is directly related to the proposed research - this would not include consortium members.
+6. Description of Project Performance Sites - List facilities that may be used outside of the Cooperative Institute where research will take place that is directly related to the proposed research - this would not include consortium members.

 Environmental data and information collected or created under NOAA grants or cooperative agreements must be made discoverable by and accessible to the general public, in a timely fashion (typically within two years), free of charge or at no more than the cost of reproduction, unless an exemption is granted by the NOAA Program.
 Data should be available in at least one machine-readable format, preferably a widely-used or open-standard format, and should also be accompanied by machine-readable documentation (metadata), preferably based on widely-used or international standards.